purswaninuri/retomaton_healthcare_paper/README.md

 kNN-LM • RETOMATON • FAISS Datastores • Instruction-Tuned Models

 Consolidated Repository of Experiments for Retrieval-based Language Modelling using the Retomaton &amp; KNNLM Models.
-Dummy radiology notes provided as an example derived from the MIMIC IV Dataset [1], datasets can be downloaded from Physionet (URL still under review by Physionet [2]):
+Dummy radiology notes are derived from the MIMIC IV Dataset [1], full datasets and dummy radiology notes can be downloaded from Physionet (URL still under review by Physionet [2]):

 Purswani, N., Schlegel, V. & Bharath, A. A. Privacy-preserving retrieval for auditable clinical language modeling on real-world radiology data (version 1.0).
 PhysioNet Dataset (2026). https://doi.org/10.13026/***** (Full URL to be updated upon dataset approval, currently under review by Physionet authors)